 You should use three pieces of nutmeg, a tablespoon of vinegar, a tablespoon of cod liver oil, six tablespoons of honey, and a liter of water.

-Add all ingredients in the water and boil it.
+Add all ingredients to the water and boil it.
 Boil for 20 minutes on low heat.

-Bathe with this preparation before going on an important appointment such as a job interview.
+Bathe with this preparation before an important appointment such as a job interview.

 Check a list of other get a job spells.